FelixSchladt/OxideWM/examples/config_man_page.md

   - Restarts the window manager

-In the 'cmds' field of the configuration all keybinding for the WM are defined.
+Inside the 'cmds' field of the configuration all keybinding for the WM are defined.
 A Command consists of an array of keys, the command, some optional arguments and should be configured like the following:
 In this example, the command opens a kitty window.